Chatlada-Nina/pizza-hemma/README.md

 ### Contact us Page

 - The contact us page provides a direct way for users to contact with feedback or inquiries.
 Ensure users feel supported and have access to give feedback to the site owner, including inquiry of corporation partners.
+Additionally, I implemented user handlers for both authenticated and unauthenticated users to improve the user experience.
+Logged-in users only need to fill out the message field, as their details are automatically populated.

 ![Contact us](documentation/readme/contactus.png)